leancloud/docs-en/views/push-guide.md

 However, once the user opens the app again, a new installation will be created automatically.

 For iOS devices, if APNs informs that a deviceToken has expired, LeanCloud will also delete the related installation automatically.
+Also, the expired deviceToken will be added to an internal filter, and no further notifications will be pushed to an installation with that expired deviceToken.

 ### Push Notifications